mdc-science/my_sci_output/README.md

-# Scientific Output Management and Analysis
+# Scientific Output Analysis and Visualization

 This repository is dedicated to managing and analyzing my scientific output.
 It includes various R scripts that process data stored in CSV files, calculate metrics, and generate data visualizations related to my publications.